 - Write your HTML from scratch using an empty HTML file or one of a number of built-in, pre-tested templates we provide for you.

 - Set a project name for easily identifying a project (which is super helpful for teams).

-Once you have set up your project and pasted in any code needed, press the green Start testing button to open up Builder and get to work!
+Once you have set up, press the green Start testing button to open up Builder and get to work!